-The TrustFactory CAs provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for submitting Certificate Problem Reports, e.g. reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
-The TrustFactory CAs publicly disclose the instructions through their website at www.trustfactory.net.
+The TrustFactory CAs allow Subscribers, Relying Parties, Application Software Suppliers, and other third parties to submit Certificate Problem Reports, e.g. reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
+Reports are submitted through the "Report Abuse" link on the TrustFactory website at www.trustfactory.net.
+This opens an email client that sends an email to abuse@trustfactory.net.